sharmaabhishekk/sharmaabhishekk.github.io/_projects/passmap.md

 ## Visualization

 So far so good.
 Now's the time to visualise our results.
-We're going to iterate over our dataframe, grab the players who did the passing and receiving, grab the player_object of those two players from our `player_objs` list and then grab their names, average positions, and their total passes.
+We're going to iterate over our dataframe, grab the players who did the passing and receiving, grab the player_object of those two players from our `player_objs` dictionary and then grab their names, average positions, and their total passes.

 You could go ahead and plot them right now using `ax.plot` and they'd look like this.